Martina Navratilova: Views on transgender people

-And what I think I have come to realise, the biggest thing for me, is just that the level of difficulty that trans people go through cannot be underestimated.
-The fight for equality and recognition is just huge.
-That being said, still, for me, the most important thing in sports...and you have to remember, trans rights and elite sports are two different things, although of course they are connected.
-What's the right way to set rules so that everybody feels like they have a fighting chance?
-It feels to me that it is impossible to come to any real conclusions or write any meaningful rules until more research is done.

-"But for now, I think we need to include as many transgender athletes as possible within elite sports, while keeping it as level a playing field as possible.
-Look, society has changed so much.
-Things evolve, things change and maybe I need to evolve, I need to change.
-The rules certainly need to evolve.
-If you don't adapt, you've got problems.
-And so we'll just keep adapting and try to find a happy way forward."

-In August 2020, Navratilova along with 300+ women signed a letter to the National Collegiate Athletic Association in support of an Idaho law that bans trans women student athletes from competing in female sports.
+In August 2020, Navratilova, along with 300+ women, signed a letter to the National Collegiate Athletic Association in support of an Idaho law that bans trans women student athletes from competing in female sports.

-In 2021, Navratilova became a leader of the Women's Sports Policy Working Group, formed in response to President Joe Biden's Executive Order 13988 mandate that offered blanket inclusion for all trans women athletes.
-The goal of the group is protecting girls and women in competitive sports categories, while, wherever possible, crafting accommodations for trans athletes into sport.
+In 2021, Navratilova became a leader of the Women's Sports Policy Working Group, formed in response to US President Joe Biden's Executive Order 13988 mandate that offered blanket inclusion for all trans women athletes.
+The stated goal of the group is "protecting girls and women in competitive sports categories, while, wherever possible, crafting accommodations for trans athletes into sport."

+In April 2023, Navratilova supported a boycott of Nike because it had entered into a corporate sponsorship with Dylan Mulvaney, a transgender woman, to advertise a sports bra.

+In October 2023, Navratilova criticized US Secretary of the Interior Deb Haaland's interview of environmentalist drag queen Pattie Gonia outside New York's Stonewall National Monument, calling the performer a "pathetic parody of women."

+Navratilova has repeatedly condemned the International Olympic Committee for allowing Imane Khelif to box in the 2024 Summer Olympics, on account of Navratilova's belief that Khelif is male, not female.